-75. DRAFT ANNUAL REPORT OF THE LOCAL SAFEGUARDING CHILDREN BOARD submitted to several agency and organisational lead officers including the Chief Executive and the Health and Wellbeing Board (HWB).
+Biskupski, LSCB Business Manager.
+Detailing the background to the draft annual report, it was explained that there was a requirement for it to be submitted to several agency and organisational lead officers including the Chief Executive and the Health and Wellbeing Board (HWB).
 This was the 4th Annual Report of the LSCB, covering LBHF, RBKC and WCC.
 It was explained that the LSCB oversees a partnership arrangement, comprising of sub-groups and individual boards for each borough.